perima/personalize-workshop/README.md

 ![alt text](workshop-images/6a.png)

-In the next page you will see the details of the tracker created for you.

-Click the **Finish** button.
+In the next page you will see "Tracking ID" generated for you.
+We will do the rest of the SDK installation later so Click the **Finish** button.

 ![alt text](workshop-images/6b.png)